toastmaster-Pritam/inter-iit-internal/README.md

    yarn start
    ```

 Congratulations!
-You are now ready to experience the power of Snaptos.
+You are now ready to experience the power of Metasnap.
 Access your Aptos assets, leverage advanced features, and enjoy a streamlined user experience right within the Metamask Snap.

 ## Notations